morningspace/oc/docs/preparation.md

     test
 ```

-To sign all commits by default in any local repository on your computer, you can do:
+To sign all commits by default in any local repository on your machine, you can do:
 ```
 $ git config --global commit.gpgsign true
 ```

 ### Install gopass

 After you finish all the above steps, you can go ahead to install gopass.
-The gopass installation is quite straightforward, please check the [gopass doc](https://github.com/gopasspw/gopass/issues#installation-steps) to see the instructions for gopass installation steps on different platforms.
+The gopass installation is quite straightforward, please refer to the [gopass documentation](https://github.com/gopasspw/gopass/issues#installation-steps) to see the instructions for gopass installation steps on different platforms.

 **NOTE:**

 For old RHEL distribution, `yum` is used to install package.
-The gopass installation requires `yum-plugin-copr` to be installed at first:
+The gopass installation requires `yum-plugin-copr` to be installed first:
 ```shell
 $ yum -y install yum-plugin-copr
 ```